zzpustc/CC-SAM/README.md

 # Class-Conditional Sharpness Aware Minimization for Deep Long-Tailed Learning
-This is the source code for our paper based on Pytorch.
-This version is a demo of how to use CC-SAM.
+This is the implementation of our CVPR'23 paper "Class-Conditional Sharpness-Aware Minimization for Deep Long-Tailed Recognition".
+In this paper, we propose a new variant of SAM to better adapt to deep long-tailed recognition.

 ## Installation